 Wearing a lab coat, safety glasses with shields and closed-toes shoes of substantial construction is mandatory when working in the lab.
 TRAs must be observed when performing tests.

 No food or drinks are allowed in the operating areas of the main lab.

-Contractors inspect and maintain the fire extinguishers yearly and the emergency showers and eye washes monthly.
-In addition, an inspection of the fire extinguishers is performed weekly by the shift supervisor or senior technician.
+Contractors inspect and maintain the fire extinguishers once a year.
+In addition, an inspection of the fire extinguishers is performed monthly by lab personnel.